tobymao/sqlglot/posts/onboarding.md

 The base versions of the modules implement the `sqlglot` (or `base`) dialect, which is designed to accommodate as many common syntax elements as possible across the other supported dialects.
 This prevents duplication of code across the dialect-specific modules.

-SQLGlot includes two other modules not required for basic transpilation: the [Optimizer](#optimizer) and Executor.
+SQLGlot includes other modules which are not required for basic transpilation, such as the [Optimizer](#optimizer) and Executor.
 The Optimizer modifies an abstract syntax tree for other uses (e.g., inferring column-level lineage).
 The Executor runs SQL code in Python (not all SQL functionality is supported).

 The rest of this document describes the three base modules, dialect-specific overrides, and the Optimizer module.